-- Conducting simple statistical analyses (e.g. obtaining means, medians and standard deviations): The Python Numpy Module
+- Conducting simple statistical analyses: The Python Numpy Module

-- Combining For/While loops and Numpy for complex analyses
+- Combining For/While loops and Numpy for complex analysis

-This module can be taken in conjunction with Introduction to Python.
+This course can also be taken with our short course Introduction to Python.

 For information on our upcoming short courses please sign up to our mailing list.